vitalnodo/keyspace-bruteforce/README.md

 Display how many keys of a certain size exist, generate random and show how long bruteforce takes.
-Next idea: make a multithreaded version.